Loss-Adjusted Food Availability Documentation

 The loss-adjusted food availability data were converted into daily per capita food intake, which is presented in two forms: the number of calories consumed daily (per capita) and food pattern equivalents.
 The data are commonly used to provide estimates of the average daily intake of U.S. food in terms of food pattern equivalents and calories, show year-to-year changes in consumption of major foods, provide insight about consumption trends since 1970, and permit statistical analyses of effects of prices and income on food consumption.

 For each food supply commodity, a food pattern equivalent was defined, with size based on USDA's MPED and weight based on USDA's National Nutrient Database for Standard Reference (NDB).
-For example, MPED defines 1 cup of sliced, raw apple as a 1-cup equivalent of fruit, and the NDB indicates that 1 cup of sliced apple with skin weighs 109 grams.
+For example, MPED defines 1 cup of sliced, raw apple—1/2 of a large apple (3.25-inch diameter) or 1 small apple (2.5-inch diameter)—as a 1-cup equivalent of fruit, and the NDB indicates that 1 cup of sliced apple with skin weighs 110 grams.

 Limitations of the data

 As with the basic food availability data, the Loss-Adjusted Food Availability Data Series does not measure actual consumption or quantities ingested because neither series is based on direct observations of individual intake (see Food Availability Documentation).
 Therefore, this data series does not provide breakdowns by socioeconomic, demographic, and geographic (State, regional, or city) characteristics; however, ERS has made a separate calculation for this information which can be found in the Commodity Consumption by Population Characteristics data product.